On LASSO for Predictive Regression: Adaptive LASSO with Mixed Roots

 \end{remark}

-Were we informed of the oracle about the true active variables in $M^{*}$\emph{ }and the cointegration matrix $A_{1}$, we would transform the cointegrated variables into cointegrating residuals, discard the inactive ones and then run OLS.
-That is, ideally we would conduct estimation with variables in $M_{Q}^{*}$ only.
-Such an oracle OLS shares the same asymptotic distribution as the Alasso counterpart in (\ref{eq:alasso_active_dist}).
-Outside the active set $M_{Q}^{*}$, (\ref{eq:alasso_inactive_dist}) shows that all other (transformed) variables in $M_{Q}^{*c}$ consistently converge to zero.
+Were we informed of the oracle about the true active variables in $M^{*}$\emph{\ }and the cointegration matrix $A_{1}$, we would transform the cointegrated variables into cointegrating residuals, discard the inactive variables, and then run OLS.
+Ideally, we would conduct an estimation with variables in $M_{Q}^{*}$ only.
+Such an oracle OLS shares the same asymptotic distribution as its Alasso counterpart in (\ref{eq:alasso_active_dist}).
+Outside of the active set $M_{Q}^{*}$, (\ref{eq:alasso_inactive_dist}) shows that all of the other (transformed) variables in $M_{Q}^{*c}$ consistently converge to zero.

-\begin{remark} The variable selection results in Theorem \ref{thm:ada_3type} are novel and interesting. (\ref{eq:sel_I01}) shows variable selection is consistent for the pure I(0) and I(1) variables, which is in line with the well-known oracle property of Alasso.
-However, instead of confirming the oracle property, (\ref{eq:sel_C}) pronounces that in the cointegration set $\mathcal{C}$ the selected $\widehat{M}^{Alasso}$ asymptotically contains the true active ones in $M^{*}$ but Alasso may over-select inactive ones.
-The omission stems from the mismatch between the convergence rate of the initial estimator and the marginal behavior of a cointegrated variable viewed in isolation.
-Consider a pair of inactive cointegrating variables, such as $\left(x_{3}^{c},x_{8}^{c}\right)$ in Table \ref{tab:Demonstration-of-Cointegration}.
-The unknown cointegration relationship precludes transforming this pair into the cointegrating residual $v_{3}$.
-Without the rotation, OLS associated with the pair can only achieve $\sqrt{n}$ rate according to (\ref{eq:OLS_marginal}).
-The resulting penalty weight is insufficient to remove these variables that \emph{individually} appear as I(1).
-In consequence, Alasso fails to eliminate both $x_{3}^{c}$ and $x_{8}^{c}$ wpa1.
-To the best of our knowledge, this is the first case of Alasso's variable selection inconsistency in an empirically relevant model. \end{remark}
+The variable selection results in Theorem \ref{thm:ada_3type} are novel and interesting. (\ref{eq:sel_I01}) shows that variable selection is consistent for the pure I(0) and local unit root variables, which is in line with the well-known oracle property of Alasso.
+However, instead of confirming the oracle property, (\ref{eq:sel_C}) indicates that in the cointegration set $\mathcal{C}$, the selected $\widehat{M}^{\mathrm{A}}$ asymptotically contains the true active variables in $M^{\ast}$ but Alasso may over-select inactive variables.
+The inconsistency stems from the mismatch between the convergence rate of the initial estimator and the marginal behavior of a cointegrated variable viewed in isolation.
+Consider a pair of inactive cointegrating variables, such as $\left(x_{c}^{c},x_{h}^{c}\right)$ in Table \ref{tab:Demonstration-of-Cointegration}.
+The unknown cointegration relationship precludes transforming this pair into the cointegrating residual $v_{c}$.
+Without the rotation, OLS associated with the pair can only achieve the $\sqrt{n}$ rate according to (\ref{eq:OLS_marginal}).
+The resulting penalty weights are insufficient to remove these variables that \emph{individually} appear as nonstationary.
+In consequence, Alasso fails to eliminate \emph{both} $x_{c}^{c}$ and $x_{h}^{c}$ wpa1.
+To the best of our knowledge, this is the first case of Alasso's variable selection inconsistency in an important empirical model.